CPA Vs CFP

 Depending on when you sign up for the class, the total cost of the complete CFP program will range anywhere from $825 to $1,025 (including applicable taxes).
 The fees for early registration are $825, the regular registration charge is $925, and the late registration fee is $1,025 accordingly.

 Exam Difficulty - CPA vs CFP

 The CPA Exam pass rate is indicative of the difficulty of passing the examination.
 In order to excel on the exam, extensive study, regular practice, and the utmost dedication are essential.
-In 2021, the cumulative pass rate for all four sections of the CPA Exam ranged between 45-63%.
+In 2023, the cumulative pass rate till Q3 for all four sections of the CPA Exam ranged between 45-60%.
 The pass rate for the CPA Exam was 54% overall.

 Comparatively, CFP is easier than CPA.
 The historical pass rate has been above 60%, which indicates that the tests are of a difficulty level that is considered to be moderate.
-The overall pass rate for the examinations that were carried out in 2021 was 53%.
+Within the testing period from October 31 to November 7, a grand total of 3,386 individuals sat for the CFP® Certification Exam.
+The cumulative success rate for the CFP Certification Exam in 2023 was 64%.

 Job Opportunities - CPA vs CFP